Learn The Alchemy of Herbal Medicine

 Who is this course for?

 This course is for the person who has a desire to deepen their relationship with herbs.
 They wish to understand the sacred, scientific, medicinal and mystical message of our green allies.
 This course is for the individual who wants to better understand, healing, wholeness, health, disease, and form their own personal definitions of these words.
-This course is for the person who wants a deeply satisfying relationship with several herbs that grow in this Canadian-south-western bioregion, rather than hundreds of herbs that grow all around the world.
 It’s for the individual who enjoys learning in a small group environment with like-minded folks, and who can appreciate the diversity that exists among a group setting.

 Who is this course not suitable for?

-This course is likely not the right fit if you are interested in a mechanistic, solely medical approach to botanical medicine.
-It is not the right fit if you want 100% outdoor wildcrafting time.
-Nor is it the right course for you if you are adverse to group dynamics & impatient with class discussion.
+This course is likely not the right fit if you are interested solely in the medical approach to botanical medicine.
+It is not the right fit if you want 100% outdoor wildcrafting time as the class is a mixture of oral transmission with some plant walks.
+Nor is it the right course for you if you are adverse to a group setting & impatient with class discussion.

 How much outside time is included in the course?

 Probably about 35% is outside time.
-There are herb walks in the fall, spring and summer sessions.
-That time includes harvesting, making-medicine, plant ID walks, and communing quietly with herbs (plant sits).
+There will be outside time each weekend.
+That time includes one or more of the following: harvesting, making-medicine, plant ID walks, and communing quietly with herbs (plant sits).

 What if I already have experience in herbal medicine?
 How basic is this course?